pecksr/Cribl-Lab01/docs/index.md

 ### 8. Analyze results on Splunk or Elastic (no dashboards provided for this part)

-Mouse over the Single Instance (SplunkCriblLab) Destination and click ‘Capture’ to display if data is being sent to the selected destination.
+- Mouse over the Single Instance (SplunkCriblLab) Destination and click ‘Capture’ to display if data is being sent to the selected destination.
-From the new context window validate if syslog data (your datagen source in this case) is being sent to the Splunk Single Instance configured.
+- From the new context window validate if the syslog data (your datagen source in this case) is being sent to the Splunk Single Instance configured.

 ![Cribl-Lab01-21](_images/Cribl-Lab01-21.png)

-Follow the same process to add Elasticsearch as a second destination receiving the same source (Datagen syslog) already sending data to Splunk Single Instance.
+**Follow the same process to add Elasticsearch as a second destination to receive the same source (Datagen syslog) as the Splunk Single Instance.**

-Mouse over Elasticsearch and click on ‘Capture’ to validate if data is being sent to the configured destination.
+- Mouse over Elasticsearch and click on ‘Capture’ to validate if data is being sent to the configured destination.

 ### Disconnecting the QuickConnect Routes
 Now select from the top menu Data/Sources and click the Datagen tile.